ToshioCP/Gtk4-tutorial/gfm/sec26.md

 The factory sees this template and creates GtkLabel and sets the child property of GtkListItem.
 This is the same as what setup handler of GtkSignalListItemFactory did.

-Then, bind the label property of GtkLabel to string property of GtkStringObject.
+Then, bind the label property of the GtkLabel to the string property of a GtkStringObject.
-The string object is referred to by item property of GtkListItem.
+The string object refers to the item property of the GtkListItem.
 So, the lookup tag is like this:

 ~~~
-string <- GtkStringObject <- item <- GtkListItem
+label <- string <- GtkStringObject <- item <- GtkListItem
 ~~~

 The last lookup tag has a content `GtkListItem`.
 Usually, C type like `GtkListItem` doesn't appear in the content of tags.
 This is a special case.
-There is an explanation about it in the [GTK Development Blog](https://blog.gtk.org/2020/09/05/a-primer-on-gtklistview/) by Matthias Clasen.
+There is an explanation in the [GTK Development Blog](https://blog.gtk.org/2020/09/05/a-primer-on-gtklistview/) by Matthias Clasen.

 > Remember that the classname (GtkListItem) in a ui template is used as the “this” pointer referring to the object that is being instantiated.